Who We Are, What We Do - An Interview on Value

 2.Readers choice awards: for Dr. Kathy Hrinivich and for our clinic

-3. Dr. Kathy Hrinivich was featured in MOST magazine.
+3. Dr. Kathy Hrinivich was featured in The Record.
 Printed in the Waterloo region.

 4. Stacey Ortwein was the first Registered Veterinary Technician hired when we opened our practice in 2004.
 In February of 2015 she received her 20 Years of service RVT pin from the Ontario Association of Veterinary Technicians along side her best friend Sharon.